Marccarv/Marccarv/README.md

 - 👀 Interested in learning new programming languages and opened to new opportunities!

-- 🌱 Currently learning Flutter (framework created by Google).
+- 🌱 Currently learning and developing projects using Flutter. (framework created by Google).

 - 📫 Looking to collaborate on any project that includes programmation in C# or Flutter!
 You can reach me via my discord "Gaara#9002".
 <!---